-- Close off the exhaust system to prevent water from entering. - First remove coarse dirt particles with a gentle spray of water. - Spray very dirty areas with a normal motorcycle cleaner and then clean with a paintbrush.
+- Close off the exhaust system to keep water from entering. - First remove coarse dirt particles with a gentle spray of water. - Spray very dirty areas with a normal motorcycle cleaner and then clean with a paintbrush.

 Motorcycle cleaner ( p.
-97)
+96)

 Use warm water containing normal motorcycle cleaner and a soft sponge.
-Never apply motorcycle cleaner to the dry vehicle; always rinse with water first
+Never apply motorcycle cleaner to a dry vehicle; always rinse the vehicle with water first.

-- After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Remove the plug from the exhaust system.
+- After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Remove the closure of the exhaust system.